 All dogs up for homing will be neutered, fully vaccinated, wormed, micro chipped and come with a personal information pack and new martingale collar.

 If the vet recommends that the spaying of a bitch has to be delayed (just finished season, just had pups etc) then the dog may still be rehomed under the provision that she is spayed as soon as practicable and proof from the vet will be required, together with the signing of a spaying contract.
 All puppies go out on neutering contracts.
 The microchip details will be updated upon adoption in line with the current law .
 The dog will always be returned to LLR if for any reason you cannot keep him/her.
-The adoption form will be signed on the day of the adoption.
+The adoption form and adoption fee will be signed after the initial fostering period has ended and we are all happy that the dog has settled and is a great match.

 To adopt a dog I will have an initial telephone conversation where I will learn more about you and your family.